Mr Noah Clark, Head of Primary - Meadow Springs Campus

 vanessa.smith@fias.wa.edu.au

-Mrs Karen Bond, Early Learning Coordinator - Halls Head Campus
+Ms Karen Bond, Early Learning Coordinator - Halls Head Campus

-Bachelor of Education (Bed) and Master of Education (Med)
+Bachelor of Education (BEd) and Master of Education (MEd)

 Karen started her journey with Frederick Irwin Anglican School at the Meadow Springs Campus teaching Pre-Primary in 2017.
 She moved to the Halls Head Campus in 2018 as a founding staff member.
 At the start of 2024, Karen was appointed the role of Early Learning Coordinator, where she supports the teachers from Kindergarten to Year 2.
 As an Early Childhood teacher, Karen values the importance of play and inquiry, alongside nature and explicit teaching.
 She mentors teachers within this realm and looks forward to building a community of learners and wonderers.
 Karen also participates in several working groups, including the Academic Working Group, focused on pedagogical improvement.